halimath/terminal/README.md

 The `Terminal` type provides methods to

 * enter and exit raw mode
-* reading and writing of strings and raw bytes
+* read and write strings, raw bytes as well as control sequences
-* reading of `input.Event`s which decode byte sequences into key presses and mouse events
+* read `input.Event`s which decode byte sequences into key presses and mouse events

-This module also provides a package `sgr`, which contains definitions for _Select Graphic Rendition_ which allows applications to format colored text or otherwise styled text output.

-This module also provides a package `csi` which contains _Control Sequence Introducer_ definitions that enable advanced terminal output operations, such as
+This module provides a package `csi` which contains _Control Sequence Introducer_ definitions that enable advanced terminal output operations, such as

 * moving the cursor
 * clearing (parts of) the screen
 * setting the terminal's window title
 * querying terminal information (i.e. cursor position, background color)

+This module provides a package `sgr`, which contains definitions for _Select Graphic Rendition_ which allows applications to format colored text or otherwise styled text output.

 See the [`examples`](./examples) directory for small applications demonstrating how to use this module.